 Hospitality: S$5,000

-Knowing how much you might spend on each of these would help you decide if you’re earning enough to live comfortably in Singapore.
+Knowing how much you might spend each month would help you decide if you’re earning enough to live comfortably in Singapore.
 We’ve provided different ranges for each category so that you can do your own calculations.

-Your preferred neighbourhood and the type of house you want to live in plays a big role in determining how much you should earn, to live comfortably here in Singapore.
+Your preferred neighbourhood and the type of house you want to live in play a big role in determining how much you should earn to live comfortably here in Singapore.

 Type |